-The research project must be work above and beyond the normal course of study and should not be part of Fall, Winter, or Spring 199 series coursework.
-However, Summer 199 series work will be accepted.
+The research project must be work above and beyond the normal course of study.
+Students should have a project where their role is defined and that they can take ownership of, even if it is part of a larger project.
 The subject matter does not have to be related to the student's major, minor, or other coursework, although preference may be given to those that do have a major related to specific scholarship goals, depending on the scholarship(s) the student is applying to.

 All current UC San Diego undergraduates in any major who will be enrolled the following school year are eligible to apply.

 Students who plan on graduating mid-year may also apply, provided the project and final report are completed before graduation.

 Applicants must be U.S. citizens, permanent residents, or eligible under AB540 "California Dream Act".

 The project must be completed while the applicant is a UCSD undergraduate.
 Students will not be eligible if they will have graduated before summer.
 Students also cannot be part of a BS/MS program during the award period.

 Applicants submit one research proposal per scholarship.
 The same proposal may be used for multiple research scholarship applications, as indicated on the application form.
 If chosen for more than one scholarship, a student may only accept one scholarship during the summer research period.